chriskempson/netflix-study-assist/README.md

 - Binds the space bar to pause/play

 ## Usage
-Requires [Subadub](https://github.com/rsimmons/subadub) and a browser plugin for running userscripts such as [Tampermonkey](https://www.tampermonkey.net).

 - `Left mouse button` or `Space Bar` plays/pauses
 - `Middle mouse button` or `L` shows/hides the Netflix UI